tauanmarinho/test-podium/README.md

 - lombok: 1.18.12

 ## Final considerations
-Really enjoyed creating this framework.
-I could put into practice much testing knowledge learn during these years in a real environment released product.
+I really enjoyed creating this structure.
+I was able to put into practice a lot of test knowledge learned during those years in a product launched in a real environment.
+Of course, this project does not fully apply to UI test quality assurance.
+It is highly recommended applying tests directly on the back-end, checking status code and the entire body returned by the API, with a great speed and greater variation of use cases, complementing the test cases using Selenium.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)